Asamaurdhava/UnitConversion-App/README.md

 - **Maintainability:** Clean, readable code structure
 - **Extensibility:** Easy to add new units or measurement types

+## Acknowledgements

+This project is based on Paul Hudson's 100 Days of SwiftUI course.
+All credit for the original concept, structure, and educational content goes to Paul Hudson and the Hacking with Swift community.
+This repository is intended solely for personal learning and demonstration.

 ## Author

 **Vishesh Singh Rajput aka specstan**